-All ULM graduate work studies are required to attend the Graduate Assistant/Work Study Orientation meeting at least once annually, regardless of if new or a reappointment.
+All graduate work studies are required to attend the Graduate Work Study Orientation meeting at least once per academic year, regardless of if new or a reappointment.
 Failure to attend either the Fall or Spring orientation will result in the graduate work study being immediately rescinded.

-The Graduate Assistant/Work Study Orientation is typically conducted the Friday before the beginning of each semester.
-If students are unable to attend on this date due to extenuating circumstances, they are to notify their graduate work study supervisor and the Graduate School in advance.
+The Graduate Work Study Orientation is typically conducted the first day of each semester.
+If a student is unable to attend on this date due to extenuating circumstances, they are to notify their graduate work study supervisor and the Graduate School in advance.
 The student will be expected to attend the mandatory make-up meeting held at a time and location to be announced.